Sebika-K/CS4347_ElectricityLoadProject/README.md

 - Weak linear structure implies that linear models will underperform, motivating the use of nonlinear and dimensionality reduction methods.

 ## Modeling

+### Normalization

+Feature normalization was applied using StandardScaler to address the large scale imbalance across meter readings.
+This ensured that features with large magnitudes did not dominate the model during training.

 ### Baseline: Linear Regression
 Chronological 80/20 split without shuffling.